Bernard Rhodes: The Clash

 After his offer to co-manage Sex Pistols was rejected by McLaren, Rhodes was instrumental in The Clash's formation in 1976.
 Mick Jones was wearing one of Rhodes' Wake Up T-shirts when he approached Rhodes after a Sex Pistols gig thinking he was a keyboard player.
 They started talking about groups and the relationship was the starting point for what would eventually become The Clash.

 Strummer credits Rhodes as his mentor, stating "He constructed The Clash and focused our energies and we repaid him by being really good at what we did".
 Rhodes told them to write about social issues occurring at the time, i.e., the housing problems, lack of education, dead-end futures.
 Strummer said that Rhodes was the only one who understood how one should go about getting known.

 Paul Simonon stated that Rhodes "set up the whole punk scene basically.
 He saw how non-musicians like myself and John (Lydon) could contribute".
 Rhodes called his friend Guy Stevens in, to produce the Polydor recordings in 1977.
 The group later used Stevens to produce London Calling.
 He also sought out Lee 'Scratch' Perry to produce the single "Complete Control".

 On 25 January 1977, Rhodes signed The Clash to CBS Records with CBS Records UK chairman Maurice Oberstein who promised to allow the group to do what they wanted on record and CBS would promote it.
 After a couple of albums, including their first, which Rhodes helped produce with Mickey Foote, he felt the group were drifting away from their street ideals and they parted company in late 1978.

 1979–1981

-From his Rehearsal Rehearsals studio, Rhodes nurtured and managed groups Subway Sect, The Specials, Dexys Midnight Runners, The Black Arabs and other musical projects.
+From his Rehearsal Rehearsals studio, Rhodes nurtured and managed groups Subway Sect, The Specials, Dexys Midnight Runners, JoBoxers, The Black Arabs and other musical projects.
 The intro to The Specials' version of "Gangsters" released in 1979 begins with the line: "Bernie Rhodes knows: don't argue!".
 Dexys Midnight Runners' single "Dance Stance" was released in 1979 on the Oddball Productions label owned by Rhodes.
 He later signed the group to EMI Records.

 The first album by Subway Sect, What's the Matter Boy, was produced by Rhodes and released by Oddball in 1980.
 Rhodes also introduced the idea of using a Burundi drum beat to Malcolm McLaren who gave it to Adam Ant.
 This led to the sound of Kings of the Wild Frontier (1980) by Adam and the Ants.